evanTheTerribleWarrior/doom-redis/README.md

 It does not take into account things like session management and other mechanisms that might matter in online games that share stats.

-Anyway, happy playing and feel free to suggest additions that will make it more fun!
+Anyway, happy playing and feel free to suggest additions that will make it more fun!!